zzzprojects/docs/html-agility-pack.net/pages/documentations/traversing/descendants-and-self.md

 ## public IEnumerable < HtmlNode > DescendantsAndSelf()

 Gets a collection of all descendant nodes of this element, in document order.
-DescendantsAndSelf method is a member of **HtmlAgilityPack.HtmlNode**
+The DescendantsAndSelf method is a member of **HtmlAgilityPack.HtmlNode**

 ### Returns: